 Disney’s Wilderness Lodge is the perfect escape from the hustle and bustle of a typical Disney vacation.
-This deluxe Disney resort was built to make you feel like you are vacationing in one of the great lodges of the American Northwest.
+This deluxe resort was built to make you feel like you are vacationing in one of the great lodges of the American Northwest.

 The Wilderness Lodge Resort